The Science of Nutrition

 In pregnancy

 Both mama and baby need Vitamin A in pregnancy.
 Mama needs Vitamin A to support her immune and thyroid function, as well as healthy skin and vaginal tissues.
-Vitamin A is even essential in preconception and early pregnancy as it is necessary for the production of estrogen and progesterone which support embryo implantation and pregnancy viability.
+Vitamin A is even essential in preconception and early pregnancy as it is necessary for the production of estrogen and progesterone, which support embryo implantation and pregnancy viability.

 Baby needs Vitamin A to help regulate gene expression and support the development of the heart, eyes, ears, limbs, and immune system.
 Insufficient Vitamin A can lead to fetal malformations, including improperly formed craniofacial structures, limbs, and internal organs.
-Vitamin A can also support pregnancy outcomes, including carrying baby to full term and baby’s adequate birth weight.
+Vitamin A can also support pregnancy outcomes, including carrying the baby to full term and the baby’s adequate birth weight.

 In lactation

-If mama is breastfeeding, breast milk is an important source of Vitamin A for baby.
-The amount of Vitamin A in breastmilk is directly related to the amount of Vitamin A that mama consumes through food and supplements.
+If you're breastfeeding, breast milk is an important source of Vitamin A for the baby.
+The amount of Vitamin A in breastmilk is directly related to the amount you consume through food and supplements.

 Types of Vitamin A

-Another debate and source of confusion that exists is over the type or form of Vitamin A. The two types include Retinol (Preformed Vitamin A), and Carotenoids (Provitamin A):
+Another debate and source of confusion that exists is over the type or form of Vitamin A. The two types include Retinol (Preformed Vitamin A) and Carotenoids (Provitamin A):

 1. Retinol (Preformed Vitamin A)